oasis-tcs/odata-specs/docs/odata-csdl-xml/odata-csdl-xml.md

 types](#BuiltInTypesfordefiningVocabularyTerms)
 `Edm.AnnotationPath` or `Edm.ModelElementPath`.
 Its argument is a [model path](#PathExpressions) with the following restriction:
-- A non-null path MUST resolve to an annotation.
+- A non-null path MUST resolve to an [annotation](#Annotation).

-A term or term property of type `Edm.AnnotationPath` can be annotated with the term `Validation.AllowedTerms` (see [OData-VocValidation](#ODataVocValidation)) if its intended value is an annotation path that ends in a term cast with one of the listed terms.

-The value of the annotation path expression is the path itself, not the value of the annotation identified by the path.
+The value of the annotation path expression is the annotation identified by the path, not the value of this annotation.
 This is useful for terms that reuse or refer to other terms.

+A term or term property of type `Edm.AnnotationPath` can be annotated with the term `Validation.AllowedTerms` (see [OData-VocValidation](#ODataVocValidation)) if its intended value is an annotation that applies one of the listed terms.